datanav/docs/hub/documentation/service-configuration/pipes/configuration-transforms-template.rst

    * - ``client_side_patching``
      - Boolean
      - If set to ``true`` then the update payload will be built from the result of the lookup operation and then patched with the actual payload.
-The use-case for this when the REST operation does not support patching, but instead require a complete payload to be sent.
+The use-case for this is when the REST operation does not support patching, but instead requires a complete payload to be sent.
      - ``false``
      - No